If you’re looking for the most popular female dog names, or inspiration for your own unique girl dog names, this is the guide for you.

-And we sure would love to hear about your pooch-naming adventures!
+And we sure would love to hear about your favorite female dog names!

 You can rest assured there are plenty of other eager dog parents busily brainstorming their way through one list of girl dog names after another, trying to find that one perfect match.

-Here are some added by readers so far..
+Here are some female dog names added by readers so far..

-Don’t forget to tell us when you have made your final decision.
+Don’t forget to tell us when you have chosen the best female dog names.
 We might add your dog’s name to that list!

 Then check out our guide to Choosing The Perfect Puppy.

 Resources and Further Reading

 - Miller, P., CPDT-KA, CDBC, ‘The Importance of a Dog’s Name with Regards to Training’, Whole Dog Journal (2011)

 - Mood, A., ‘101 Human Names That Are Great Dog Names’, The Bark Post (2015)